Honeysuckle Creek Tracking Station

-Honeysuckle Creek Tracking Station (Honeysuckle Creek) was a NASA Earth station in Australia near Canberra, and was instrumental to the Apollo Program.
+The Honeysuckle Creek Tracking Station was a NASA Earth station in Australia near Canberra.
+It was instrumental to the Apollo program.
 The station was opened in 1967 and closed in 1981.

 History

-Honeysuckle Creek – with a 26m dish (now relocated and decommissioned) – is renowned as the station which received and relayed to the world the first televised footage of astronaut Neil Armstrong setting foot on the Moon on 20 July 1969.
-Apart from television pictures, Honeysuckle Creek and Canberra Deep Space Communications Complex (Tidbinbilla) had communication and telemetry contact with the Eagle lunar and Columbia command modules.
-Much of this was dramatized as involving Parkes Observatory (Parkes) in the 2000 Australian film The Dish.
-In fact, Parkes received only the landing footage.
-Six hours later, the first steps on the Moon were transmitted from Honeysuckle Creek.
-Although the Parkes antenna was more powerful, the angle of its dish – at a lowermost pitch of 30-degrees and buffeted by wind gusts up to 100 km/h – was not in line to receive signals during the first seven minutes of the Moon Walk.
-Honeysuckle Creek signals were sent direct to OTC Sydney via Williamdale and Red Hill (Canberra).
+Honeysuckle Creek with a 26 metre dish is renowned as the station which received and relayed to the world the first televised footage of astronaut Neil Armstrong setting foot on the Moon in July 1969.
+Apart from television pictures, Honeysuckle Creek and Canberra Deep Space Communications Complex, Tidbinbilla had communication and telemetry contact with the Eagle lunar and Columbia command modules.

+Much of this was dramatised as involving Parkes Observatory in the 2000 Australian film The Dish.
+In fact, Parkes received pictures only came into play later in the moon landing.
+Six hours after landing, the first steps on the Moon were transmitted from Honeysuckle Creek, after an initial attempt to use the pictures from Goldstone had been hampered by operator error and poor scan conversion settings.
+Although the Parkes antenna was more powerful than Honeysuckle, the angle of its dish – at a lowermost pitch of 30 degrees and buffeted by wind gusts up to 100 km/h – was not in line to receive signals during the first seven minutes of the moon landing.
+Honeysuckle Creek signals were sent direct to Overseas Telecommunications Commission in Sydney via Williamsdale and Red Hill in Canberra.
 Working for NASA, Charlie Goodman selected the audiovisual feeds from Honeysuckle Creek and Parkes for worldwide broadcasts.

 The Honeysuckle Creek and Tidbinbilla antennas were built and run by NASA, but staffed by Australians.
 It was the policy of the Australian Government that the director had to be a citizen or permanent resident of Australia.
 When Apollo missions ended in 1972, Honeysuckle Creek was redirected to the new Skylab program.
 As well, it was used for experiments with Apollo scientific stations placed on the Moon by astronauts.

 At the end of the Skylab program in 1974, Honeysuckle Creek was connected to the Deep Space Network with the designation Deep Space Station 44.
 Honeysuckle Creek closed in December 1981.
 The 26m antenna was relocated nearby to the Canberra Deep Space Communications Complex at Tidbinbilla, and redesignated Deep Space Station 46.
-The Antenna was decommissioned in late 2009.
-In May 2010, the American Institute of Aeronautics and Astronautics declared the antenna a Historical Aerospace Site.
+The antenna was decommissioned in late 2009.
+In May 2010, the American Institute of Aeronautics & Astronautics declared the antenna a Historical Aerospace Site.
 The antenna remains in perpetuity as a historical site at Tidbinbilla.

 Today, at Honeysuckle Creek, the concrete foundation is the only remnant of the tracking station.
 An outdoor display was added in 2001.
 Honeysuckle Creek is considered the geographical centre of the Australian Capital Territory.